GoTierGod/chess-game-ts/README.md

 -   `board`: The current state of the chessboard.
 -   `exposed`: Information about exposed pieces on the board, including the king, captures, and safe moves.
 -   `setBoard`: React state setter for updating the chessboard.
--   `setSelected`: React state setter for updating the selected piece.
 -   `setTurnCount`: React state setter for updating the turn count.
 -   `coronation`: Information about a selected piece for coronation (promotion to a higher piece).
 -   `toCrown`: Function to perform the coronation action based on the selected piece.